bhagyashriwaghule/Online-Examination-System/README.md

 Technologies Used:

-Java : Core programming language for development.
+Implemented core functionalities and business logic using Java programming language.

-Hibernate : Object-relational mapping for simplified database interactions.
+Used Hibernate for object-relational mapping to simplify database interactions.

-Spring : Infrastructure support for managing components and implementing business logic.
+Designed and implemented a RESTful API for seamless communication between client and server using Spring Boot Framework.

-Spring Boot : Streamlined development of production-ready applications.
+Used MYSQL for database management, including schema design and query optimization and storing

-REST API : Enables standardized and scalable communication between components.
+exam related data.

-Postman : Used for testing and documenting the REST API.
+Used Angular Framework for creating user interface and displaying questions dynamically on the client side.

 These technologies collectively contribute to a robust and efficient Online Examination System.